P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

 # Before starting
-This part is a tutorial for automatise the scan of any USB on the armory
+This part is a tutorial for automatise the scan of any USB on the armory.

 # Prerequisite part I (experimental, skip to part II for real conf.)
 Before starting, you need to set the mounting point of your USB.

 **You can do this by following this experimental part or with a specific tool [here](https://github.com/P4ti3nn3/USB-Armory-Setup/blob/main/Secured-USB/1-ClamAV/README.md#prerequisite-part-ii).**

-First, find your USB key with `sudo fdisk -l `:
+First, find your USB key with `sudo fdisk -l ` :

-It will be name `sda` or `sdb`
+It will be name `sda` or `sdb`.

 After this, create the location with `mkdir /mnt` and `mkdir /mnt/usb`.

 And then, you can mount your key with `sudo mount /dev/<name of key>1 /mnt/usb`.

-You can automatise this process by creating two scripts and by adding new rules in `/etc/udev/rules.d` with `nano 90-usb-plug.rules`and `nano 91-usb-unplug.rules`:
+You can automatise this process by creating two scripts and by adding new rules in `/etc/udev/rules.d` with `nano 90-usb-plug.rules`and `nano 91-usb-unplug.rules` :

     <for 90, add the line below>
     SUBSYSTEM=="block", ACTION=="add", KERNELS=="sd[a-z][0-9]", RUN+="/bin/sleep 5", RUN+="/bin/bash /home/usbarmory/usbDev/usbPlug.sh"